Analytical and numerical study of plane-progressive thermoacoustic shock waves in complex plasmas: Nonlinear evolution of shocks

 \section{Nonlinear evolution of shocks}

-In the previous section \ref{sec-model-disp}, we have seen that depending on the parameter values, the thermoacoustic interaction of density and temperature perturbations can lead to either the wave instability or damping.
+In Sec. \ref{sec-model-disp}, we have seen that depending on the parameter values, the thermoacoustic interaction of density and temperature perturbations can lead to either the wave instability or damping.
 In this section, we consider this interaction effect and examine whether the linear perturbations, as they propagate and the nonlinear effects intervene, can develop into nonlinear compressive or rarefactive shocks with oscillatory or monotonic profiles.
-To this end, we derive an evolution equation for small amplitude shocks and study their characteristics in the parameter space.
+To this end, we derive an evolution equation for small amplitude shocks and study their characteristics in the physical parameter space.

-In what follows, we are interested in the evolution of shocks in a frame that moves along the $x$-axis with a velocity close to the acoustic speed $c_s$.
-The wave can achieve this speed in a finite domain of $k$ where $k$ is not too small but can be smaller than unity and the parameters satisfy the condition $q_\rho/\left(4\nu/\Gamma-2q_T\right)<1$ [\textit{cf}. subplots (a) and (c) of Fig. \ref{fig1-disp}].
-Thus, in our reductive perturbation scheme the new space and time coordinates can be defined as \cite{cousens2014}
+In what follows, we are interested in the evolution of one-dimensional plane progressive shocks in a frame that moves along the $x$-axis with a velocity close to the acoustic speed $c_s$.
+The wave can achieve this speed at a finite value of $k$ such that $k$ is not too small but can be smaller than unity and the parameters satisfy the condition $q_\rho/\left(4\nu/\Gamma-2q_T\right)<1$ (\textit{cf}. subplots (a) and (c) of Fig. \ref{fig1-disp}).
+Thus, in our reductive perturbation scheme the new space and time coordinates can be defined as \cite{cousens2014} (for details, see Appendix \ref{appendix-B})

 where $\varepsilon$ is an expansion parameter that reflects the smallness of wave perturbations.
 We further assume that $\nu\sim\nu_0 \varepsilon$, $q_{\rho}\sim q_{\rho_0}\varepsilon$, and $q_{T}\sim q_{T_0}\varepsilon$, where $\nu_0,~q_{\rho_0}$, and $q_{T_0}$ are each of the order of unity.
 The dependent variables are expanded as